akwagner1/InfoSecLab/README.md

    Key security tools are configured, including **Wazuh** (SIEM) and **Security Onion** (IDS/IPS).
 Additional tools native to an information security environment will also be incorporated.

 - **Automation:**
-   **Ansible** is used to streamline the deployment and configuration of various components within the lab, reducing manual intervention.
+   **Ansible** used to streamline the deployment and configuration of various components within the lab, reducing manual intervention.

 - **Documentation:**
-   Comprehensive documentation is maintained, including setup instructions, configuration guides, and troubleshooting steps to help users understand the lab environment effectively.
+   Comprehensive documentation maintained, including setup instructions, configuration guides, and troubleshooting steps to help users understand the lab environment effectively.

 ---